00nicole/00nicole/README.md

 🌟 Hi!
 I’m Nicole, and I'm a third year CS student at SFU.

-🌱 I’m currently learning game development in Java!
-It's my first time using Java, and I'm finding it really fun.
+🌱 I'm currently building on my UI design knowledge, using Figma and Balsamiq.
+I'm also learning more about Multimedia design in programming.

 📚 Next thing I'd love to learn would definitely be mobile app development.
 Whether that be Android or IOS, I think I'd enjoy it regardless.